MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-A-General-Provisions/section-422.2.md

 (2) The capitated contract is between the MA organization's parent organization (or another entity that is owned and controlled by its parent organization) and the Medicaid agency.

-*Institutionalized* means for the purpose of defining a special needs individual, an MA eligible individual who continuously resides or is expected to continuously reside for 90 days or longer in a long-term care facility which is a skilled nursing facility (SNF) nursing facility (NF); SNF/NF; an intermediate care facility for individuals with intellectual disabilities (ICF/IID); or an inpatient psychiatric facility.
+*Institutionalized* means, for the purposes of defining a special needs individual and for the open enrollment period for institutionalized individuals at § 422.62(a)(4), an MA eligible individual who continuously resides or is expected to continuously reside for 90 days or longer in one of the following long-term care facility settings:

+(1) Skilled nursing facility (SNF) as defined in section 1819 of the Act (Medicare).

+(2) Nursing facility (NF) as defined in section 1919 of the Act (Medicaid).

+(3) Intermediate care facility for individuals with intellectual and developmental disabilities as defined in section 1905(d) of the Act.

+(4) Psychiatric hospital or unit as defined in section 1861(f) of the Act.

+(5) Rehabilitation hospital or unit as defined in section 1886(d)(1)(B) of the Act.

+(6) Long-term care hospital as defined in section 1886(d)(1)(B) of the Act.

+(7) Hospital which has an agreement under section 1883 of the Act (a swing-bed hospital).

+(8) Subject to CMS approval, a facility that is not listed in paragraphs (1) through (7) of this definition but meets both of the following:

+(i) Furnishes similar long-term, healthcare services that are covered under Medicare Part A, Medicare Part B, or Medicaid; and

+(ii) Whose residents have similar needs and healthcare status as residents of one or more facilities listed in paragraphs (1) through (7) of this definition.

 *Institutionalized-equivalent* means for the purpose of defining a special needs individual, an MA eligible individual who is living in the community but requires an institutional level of care.
 The determination that the individual requires an institutional level of care (LOC) must be made by -